API Testing

 Use Cases and Best Practices

-• API Keys: Ideal in situations where speed and simplicity are crucial.
-They are frequently used in server-to-server communication to access APIs.
-However, API keys are less appropriate for high-security applications since they can be compromised if not stored securely.
+• API Keys: API keys are great for quick and simple server-to-server communication to access APIs.
+However, they are not the best choice for high-security applications because they can be compromised if not stored securely.

-• Basic Auth: The simplest type of authentication, this approach requires a username and password to be sent with every request.
-Because of its minimal security, it is best suited for internal applications or development settings but not recommended for production use.
+• Basic Auth: This type of authentication is simple.
+A username and password must be sent with every request.
+It is best for internal applications or development settings but not recommended for production use due to its minimal security.

-• JWTs: Applications requiring stateful sessions or microservices architecture for safe service-to-service communication are the ideal environments for utilizing JSON Web Tokens.
-They allow for scalability and flexibility in application development by providing a fair balance between security and complexity.
+• JWTs: If you need to have stateful sessions or use microservices architecture for secure service-to-service communication, consider using JSON Web Tokens.
+They help make applications scalable and flexible by providing a good balance between security and complexity.

 Why Are API Keys Used?